Brand language and culture change

 With over 300 years of heritage there was a lot of archaic language still used by folk who accepted it as part of the insurance tradition.
 But most customers didn’t understand it, so it had to change – along with the other tradition of treating customers as just one more number in a bank of figures.

-So Aviva called us in and we started work on helping them recognise people as human beings.
+So Aviva called me and my team in and we started work on helping them recognise people as human beings.

 Bringing the new Aviva tone to life

 Aviva’s language needed to feel more personal and also reassure customers that they were dealing with experts.

 And once the new brand tone had been agreed by the board, we created guidelines to change people's writing style.
 Then we rewrote a stack of documents, some of which sounded as if they’d been written in the 1870s and hadn’t changed since.